-This introductory workshop will lead you through the indicators of the stress response and how it can increase pain, why cortisol can be both friend and foe and how a few simple reflexology techniques can help reduce the inflammatory impact.
-Based on my 8 years of research at the University of Portsmouth these techniques have proven successful in lowering heart, a key indicator of the stress response.
+This introductory workshop will lead you through the indicators of the stress response and how it can increase pain; why cortisol can be both friend and foe and how a few simple reflexology techniques can help reduce the inflammatory impact.
+Based on my 8 years of research at the University of Portsmouth these techniques have proven successful in lowering heart rate, and inducing relaxation; key indicators of the stress response.

 You will gain an understanding of:

 Stress - the good, the bad and the inflammatory

 Psycho-neuro-immunological events - what are they?

 Combining classic and nerve reflexology techniques to increase effectiveness

 To fully appreciate this workshop and to provide you with the understanding you will need as a practitioner to speak with clients on the subject of 'Stress Pain and the Brain', it offers a 50% theory and 50% practical element.